Master of Science in Geography

-Please direct inquiries to the Graduate Program Director:
+Please direct inquiries to the director of graduate studies:

 Resources for Current Students

-A brief guide for navigating the program outlines the structure and functioning of the program, including idealized semester-by-semester timelines for students entering the program in either the fall or spring semesters.
+A brief navigation guide outlines the structure and functioning of the program and includes semester-by-semester timelines for students entering the program in either the fall or spring semesters.

 Submission of various forms guides formal advancement toward the degree.
 Forms originating within the Department of Geography are linked below, with submission timing noted.

 Supplemental Research Funding

 Funding is available from the Sidman P. Poole Endowment to support field research, to purchase specialized field equipment and supplies, and to assist in attending professional meetings, seminars, and workshops.
 Please see the Poole Endowment page for more information and details on how to apply.

 Additional funding opportunities are available through the College of Natural Resources and Environment, including CNRE travel grants and the CNRE Satellite Beacon Program.